-- Tilly is an Ambassador for Open Bionics who are the company that have been manufacturing Tilly’s world first 3d printed Bionic Arms named the ‘HeroArm’.
+- Tilly is an Ambassador for Open Bionics who are the company that have been manufacturing Tilly’s world first 3d printed Bionic Arms named the HeroArm.

 Today, Tilly Lockey is known around the world as The Bionic Girl.
 At 15 months old Tilly was struck down with a deadly form meningococcal septicaemia and was left fighting for her life.
 Tilly miraculously survived losing her hands and toe tips.
 Tilly is an upbeat, positive, happy young lady that has never let her disability hold her back!
-This is not a disability to Tilly, this is what makes her unique and it is something that she has come to embrace.
+This is not a disability to Tilly; this is what makes her unique and it is something that she has come to embrace.
 She tells her story with so much passion and enthusiasm that cannot fail to inspire everyone in all walks of life.

-- Science & Technology
+- Science and technology

-When Tilly lost her hands to meningitis septicaemia at 15 months old her mum made her a promise that one day she would buy her some new hands and open her life to as many opportunities as possible.
+When Tilly lost her hands to meningitis septicaemia at 15 months old her mum made her a promise that one day, she would buy her some new hands and open her life to as many opportunities as possible.
 After discovering that child prosthetics were very limited Tilly became worried that other children would be offered the same limited prosthetics as she had and made it her mission to help prosthetic companies develop the technology quicker by offering to trial and give feedback.
 Now an ambassador of the 3D printing company Open Bionics Tilly is proud to say that she co designed her hero arm and added certain features into the arms that are being used all around Europe today by many other children.
 Tilly travels the world telling her story, showing her bionic hands and embraces her differences.
 She is fast but becoming an internet sensation through her social media.

-- Diversity & Inclusion
+- Diversity and inclusion

 Tilly lost her hands to meningitis when she was 15 months old and has grown up in a world where she is ‘different’.
 Prosthetics for kids were very limited and aesthetically life like.
 Tilly has always questioned why?
 Today Tilly embraces that your differences are the most important things about you.
 They are what defines you as unique and you should embrace them.
 She has become an internet sensation and has won a Humanitarian Award for her social contribution showing other kids with differences to be proud to show them off!

-- Women in Leadership
+- Women in leadership

-Tilly recently won a Humanitarian Award for her social contribution for inspiring girls, she collected this award in New York on 20th November 2019 alongside others making global impact such as actor Leonardo DiCaprio.
 After overcoming Meningitis as a toddler and losing her hands in order to save her life, Tilly has always shown how positively she looks at life!
 Embracing her differences and being body confident without hands, Tilly focus’ on just being yourself and embracing your differences and loving who you are!
 Her super-power is her makeup brush and Tilly will often Vlog and model about makeup and style on her social platforms.
 Tilly is an ambassador for Open Bionics a 3D printing company that create bionic hands for below the elbow amputees.
 The company focus on equality in the workplace with a lot of their engineers being women!

-- Health, Lifestyle and Wellbeing
+- Health, lifestyle and wellbeing

 Tilly contracted Meningococcal Septicaemia Strain B in 2007 at just 15 months old.
 She was given 0% chance of survival but after 4 days in intensive care, 3 weeks in recovery, contracting a secondary infection and receiving 10 blood transfusions she survived.
 Tilly has dedicated her life to raising awareness and fundraising for meningitis charities.
 She has also helped prosthetic companies develop the technology for children.
 Tilly is now an ambassador for the 3D printing company Open Bionics and travels the world wearing and using their technology and showing the world that it is fabulous to be different and it’s your differences that you should embrace.